emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    a type of solid electrolyte interface that forms on the surface of the electrode designated as the "cathode" or positive electrode
+Comment:
+   used to distinguish the interphase on the cathode surface from that on the anode, which is typically called the solid electrolyte interphase (SEI)

 .. raw:: html